 - Synonym or Definition Clues: A synonym or definition of the word may be used in the sentence to help readers understand unfamiliar words.
 Ex: If you are in a tall building during a tornado, locate the nearest enclosure, or room, to seek shelter.

-- Antonym or Contrast Clues: On the other hand, antonyms or contrasts are sometimes provided to give readers helpful clues.
+- Antonym or Contrast Clues: Conversely, antonyms or contrasts are sometimes provided to give readers helpful clues.
 Ex: Sometimes tornadoes develop so rapidly that there is no time to send a warning.
 Other times, tornadoes develop gradually and there is more time to provide advance warning.

 Teach a process